 * * *

-A few months later the season begins and Gilbert, for a moment, looks prophetic.
+A few months later the season begins and Gilbert, for a brief moment, looks prophetic.
 The star-laden Heat loses eight of its first 17 games.
 Popi, like the rest of the basketball world, is perplexed.
 “I think they need a psychologist,” he says when I speak to him early in the season.
-It’s a sentiment he will repeat often that year.
+It’s a sentiment he repeats often that year.
 “It makes no sense that these guys can play one way one night and another way a different night.”

 “I told you, buddy,” he says.
 “These guys need a psychologist.”